umutsatir/snake-game/README.md

 # Retro Snake Game

-A classic Snake game built with Python and PyGame for the SWE-2 university assignment.
+A classic Snake game built with Python and PyGame for the CSE444 assignment.

 ## Setup